-- Note that the Application Control can cause high CPU usage and therefore requires additional ressources, for suggestions refer to the hardware requirements.
+Note that the Application Control can cause high CPU usage and therefore requires additional resources, for suggestions refer to the hardware requirements.

 The IACBOX module Application Control allows you to log, restrict or block about 190 different applications and network protocols within the Surf-LAN.
 This allows you to get an overview (log) of the Surf-LAN activities to then restrict (e.g. online streaming) and/or block (e.g. filesharing) different protocols and applications.

 The Application Protocol Module is available in 2 different versions, BASIC and PRO.
 The main differences will be explained below.
 First off the BASIC Edition, which consists of following functionality: